rubocop/rspec-style-guide/README.md

 [`rubocop-rspec`](https://github.com/rubocop-hq/rubocop-rspec) extension,
 provides a way to enforce the rules outlined in this guide.

+This guide assumes you are using RSpec 3 or later.

 ## How to Read This Guide

 The guide is separated into sections based on the different pieces of an entire